 FamilySearch

 This is the world’s largest free genealogy website.
 Sponsored by the Church of Jesus Christ of Latter-day Saints, of which I am a member, it contains millions of digitized historical records, a collaborative family tree, and free consultations with family history specialists.
-It is completely free.
+It is completely free to anyone, member or not.

 My China Roots